-When you apply for coverage in the Health Insurance Marketplace, you’ll find out if you qualify for a “premium tax credit” that lowers your premium – the amount you pay each month to your insurance plan.
+When you apply for coverage in the Health Insurance Marketplace®, you’ll find out if you qualify for a "premium tax credit" that lowers your premium — the amount you pay each month for your insurance plan.

 You can apply some or all of this tax credit to your monthly insurance premium payment.
 The Marketplace will send your tax credit directly to your insurance company, so you’ll pay less each month.
 This is called taking an "advance payment of the premium tax credit."